stuartcryan/rapid-browser-tabs-for-alfred/README.md

 The aliases section can list zero or more aliases (for zero just use "", and do not delete the line).
 Each alias should be prefixed by a dash '-', and you can have as many keywords as you would like (but remember... less is more).

 If you are having problems with the site configuration you have created, a great first point is to run it through [YAML Lint](http://www.yamllint.com/) which can validate if there is anything invalid in your syntax.
 If that comes back clean and you still have issues please log an issue.

+### Adding the pretty favourite images

+You will notice in the above example each item references a png icon file.
+You can save icons that you would like to represent your favourites in the icons folder.
+This is accessed by typing 'rbtsetup' then selecting "Open icons storage folder".
+As long as the icons in this folder match what you put on your text you can use a pretty icon.

+If you would rather not use an image just use 'icon.png' and this will use the default icon for the workflow.

 ## Supported Browsers